neojal/neojal.github.io/topics/java/functional-programming.md

 Calling a Function with the same arguments always produces the same result.

 * __What is a Lambda Expression?__
 It is a function which can be created without belonging to any class.
+It is an Anonymous Function: without name and without being bounded to an identifier.

 * __What is a functional interface?__
-Is an interface with only one abstract method, they can have only one functionality to exhibit.
+It is a SAM Interface (Single Abstract Method Interface).
+Enforces the rule of Single Responsibility;
+they can be marked with *@FunctionalInterface*.
 Lambda expressions can be used to represent the instance of a functional interface.

 * __Where are Lambda Expressions used?__